celsiusnarhwal/fa-material/docs/index.md

 !!! danger "Iconoclast and GitHub Actions"

-    If you run `iconoclast setup` in a GitHub actions workflow, your Font Awesome package manager token could be exposed in workflow logs.
-To avoid this, store your token as a repository secret and mask it before running `iconoclast setup`:
+    If you run `iconoclast install` in a GitHub actions workflow, your Font Awesome package manager token could be exposed in workflow logs.
+To avoid this, store your token as a repository secret and mask it before running `iconoclast install`:

     ```yaml
     steps: